What is the Milky Way? It’s our home galaxy

-Long ago, it was possible for everybody in the world to see a dark, star-strewn sky when they looked heavenward at night, rather than the obscuring glow of city lights.
-In those ancient times, humans looked to the starry sky and saw a ghostly band of light arcing across the heavens, from horizon to horizon.
+Long ago, it was possible for everybody in the world to see a dark, star-strewn sky when they looked heavenward at night.
+In those ancient times, humans looked to the starry sky and saw a ghostly band of light arcing from horizon to horizon.
 This graceful arc of light moved across the sky with the seasons.
-The most casual sky-watchers could notice that parts of the band are obscured by darkness, which we now know to be vast clouds of dust.
+The most casual sky-watchers could notice that darkness obscured parts of the band, which we now know to be vast clouds of dust.

 Thus it was bequeathed the name by which, today, we know that ghostly arc stretching across the sky: the Milky Way.

 When you are standing under a completely dark, starry sky, away from light pollution, the Milky Way appears like a cloud across the cosmos.
 But that cloud betrays no clue as to what it actually is.
 Until the invention of the telescope, no human could have known the nature of the Milky Way.

 Just point even a small telescope anywhere along its length and you will be rewarded with a beautiful sight.
 What appears as a cloud to the unaided eye resolves into countless stars.
 Their distance and close relative proximity to each other do not permit us to pick them out individually with just our eyes.

 It’s the same way a raincloud looks solid in the sky but actually consists of countless water droplets.
 The stars of the Milky Way merge together into a single band of light.
 But through a telescope, we see the Milky Way for what it truly is: a spiral arm of our galaxy.